luckylwk/luckylwk.github.io/_posts/2015-09-06-visualising-mnist-pca-tsne.markdown

 Explained variation per principal component (PCA): 84.6676222833%
 </pre>

-amazing, first 50 components hold around 85% of the total variation in the data...
+Amazingly, in both cases the first 50 components roughly hold around 85% of the total variation in the data.

+Now lets try and feed this data into the t-SNE algorithm.
+We'll start with the data that was reduced by SVD.
+This time we'll use 10,000 samples.

 ~~~python
 n_sne = 10000